ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 {{site.data.keyword.cloud_notm}} allocates two types of IP addresses to be used within the {{site.data.keyword.cloud_notm}} infrastructure:
 * Primary IP addresses are assigned to devices, Bare Metal, and virtual servers that are provisioned by {{site.data.keyword.cloud_notm}}.
 Do not assign any IP addresses in these blocks.
 * Portable IP addresses are provided for you to assign and manage as needed. vCenter Server provisions several portable IP ranges for its use.
-Use only the portable ranges assigned to specific NSX-T or NSX-V components specified for customer use.
+Use only the portable ranges that are assigned to specific NSX-T or NSX-V components specified for customer use.
 For example, **Customer EDGE**.

 Primary or portable IP addresses can be made routable to any VLAN within your account when the account is configured as a **Virtual Routing and Forwarding (VRF)** account.